stefmolin/stefmolin.github.io/app/_posts/articles/devx/pre-commit/setup-guide.md

 </figcaption>

 Maintaining code quality can be challenging no matter the size of your project or the number of contributors.
-You need to agree on a set of standards for the code base, and then you have to enforce them consistently.
+You need to agree on a set of standards for the codebase, and then you have to enforce them consistently.
 This is a challenge for humans: we make mistakes, forget things, and have differences in opinion.
 Computers, however, can help both the developer and the reviewer efficiently enforce many of these standards:

 - **Pre-commit hooks** give the developer near-instant feedback on the code locally.
 - **Continuous integration (CI)** tools give the reviewer feedback on the code without having to pull it down locally.
 Evaluation of the code with a CI tool is often more thorough (*e.g.*, running tests, confirming that documentation can be built, *etc.*), and therefore, takes much longer.